mvanbrab/water-level/doc/water-level-receiver-software.md

 ## ThingSpeak output

+### Earlier versions

-The ThingSpeak API is accessed via WiFi using the Arduino library 'ThingSpeak' and the output is directed to a specific channel, to be created by the user.
+In earlier versions, the ThingSpeak API was accessed directly via WiFi using the Arduino library 'ThingSpeak' and the output was directed to a specific channel, to be created by the user.

-Output to the ThingSpeak channel is reduced to one write per minute.
+Output to the ThingSpeak channel was reduced to one write per minute.

 The output in the channel consists of:
 - field 1: the volume in liters;